zbwby819/My-understandings-about-neural-network/README.md

   Limitations:
-  • Very data hungry (eg. often millions of examples)
+  • Very data hungry (The Curse of dimensionality) Check link:http://www.visiondummy.com/2014/04/curse-dimensionality-affect-classification/
   • Computationally intensive to train and deploy (tractably requires GPUs)
   • Easily fooled by adversarial examples
   • Poor at representing uncertainty (how do you know what the model knows?)